-If no response is received from the backend server during the request timeout period, SLB sends an HTTP 504 error code to the client.
+If no response is received from the backend server within the request timeout period, CLB returns an HTTP 504 error to the client.

-Enable Gzip Compression Specify whether to enable compression for a specific file type.
+Enable Gzip Compression Specify whether to enable Gzip compression for a specified file type.

 - Use the

-X-Forwarded-Forheader field to retrieve the IP addresses of clients.
+X-Forwarded-Forheader field to retrieve the real IP addresses of clients.

 - Use the

-X-Forwarded-Protoheader field to retrieve the listener protocol used by the SLB instance.
+SLB-IDheader field to retrieve the ID of the CLB instance.

 - Use the

-SLB-IPheader field to retrieve the public IP address of the SLB instance.
+SLB-IPheader field to retrieve the public IP address of the CLB instance.

 - Use the

-SLB-IDheader field to retrieve the ID of the SLB instance.
+X-Forwarded-Protoheader field to retrieve the listener protocol used by the CLB instance.

-Obtain Client Source IP Address HTTP listeners use the X-Forwarded-For header field to identify the originating IP addresses of clients.
-Automatically Enable Listener After Creation Specify whether to start the listener after the listener is configured.
-By default, the listener is started after configuration.
+Obtain Client Source IP Address Specify whether to retrieve the real IP address of the client.
+By default, this feature is enabled.
+Automatically Enable Listener After Creation Specify whether to immediately enable the listener after it is created.
+By default, this feature is enabled.

 - Click Next.

 After you configure the listener, you must add backend servers to process client requests.
-You can add backend servers to the default server group, or create VServer groups or primary/secondary server groups and then add servers to them.
+You can use the default server group that is configured for the CLB instance.
+You can also create a vServer group or a primary/secondary server group.
 For more information, see Backend server overview.

-- Select Default Server Group and click Add More.
+- On the Backend Servers wizard page, select Default Server Group.
+Then, click Add More.

 - Click Next.

-SLB checks the availability of backend servers by performing the health check.
-The health check feature improves the availability of frontend services by minimizing downtime caused by health issues of backend servers.
-Click Modify to configure advanced health check settings.
+SLB checks the availability of Elastic Compute Service (ECS) instances that serve as backend servers by performing health checks.
+The health check feature improves the overall availability of your frontend business and mitigates the impacts of exceptions that occur on backend ECS instances.
+Click Modify to modify the configurations of health checks.
 For more information, see Health check overview.

-Complete the following steps to confirm and apply the listener settings:
+Perform the following steps to confirm the configurations.

-- In the Submit step, check the configuration.
-You can click Modify to modify configuration settings.
+- In the Confirm step, check the configurations.
+You can click Modify to modify the configurations.

-- In the Configure Successful dialog box, click OK.
+- In the Configuration Successful message, click OK.

 You can check the created listener on the Listener tab.